Sma1033/adt_with_a2md/README.md

 This error was due to the inconsistent configuration of the 3-fold cross validation process.
 In the previous work [1], the evaluation results based on two different 3-fold strategies were reported on their complementary website (http://ifs.tuwien.ac.at/~vogl/dafx2018/): <br />
 `[i]  sepearate 3-fold -- 3-fold cross validation on each of the public datasets (ENST / MDB-Drums / RBMA13) ` <br />
 `[ii] joint 3-fold -- combine all public datasets and perform 3-fold cross validation jointly. ` <br />
 In our submitted manuscript, we included the results of CNN/CRNN (3-fold) [1] under scenario [ii] in our Table 2 for comparison.
 However, we incorrectly reported the results of B-CNN (3-fold) under scenario [i], which was inconsistent with [1].
-To avoid confusions and ensure the compatibility of the results, we have updated the table (as shown above) and will correct the numbers in the manuscript accordingly. <br />
+To avoid confusions and ensure the compatibility of the results, we have updated the table (as shown above) and will correct the numbers in the manuscript accordingly.
+Note that the updated results in Table 2 are coherent with our observations and do not change our conclusions in the submitted manuscript. <br />

 <br />
 [1] Richard Vogl, Gerhard Widmer, and Peter Knees,  “To-wards multi-instrument drum transcription,” in Proceedings of International Conference on Digital Audio Ef-fects (DAFx), 2018.